-Anne Tibbets is a literary agent with Red Sofa Literary.
+Anne Tibbets is a literary agent with D4EO Literary.

 She is seeking:

-- Adult science fiction: “Give me your dystopia, your utopia, your bloody, bomb-ridden, and gun-blazing shoot ‘em ups with hearts of gold and threads of hope.
+- Adult and Young Adult Science Fiction: “Give me your dystopia, your utopia, your bloody, bomb-ridden, and gun-blazing shoot ‘em ups with hearts of gold and threads of hope.
 Earth bound or in space.
 Bring on your new planets and aliens of all sorts.
 I’m not afraid of grit, but I do detest sexism.
 Blow my socks off.”

-- Adult and young adult fantasy: “Give me your twist on magic, urban or high fantasy.
-Give me a unique kingdom or city to conquer, and I will be your greatest champion.
+- Adult and Young Adult Fantasy: “Give me your twist on magic; urban, high fantasy, or magical realism.
+Give me a unique location and a surprising hero, and I will be your greatest champion.
 Bonus points if female driven.”

-- Adult thrillers: “Innovative thrillers only.
+- Adult and Young Adult Thrillers: “Innovative thrillers only.
 Can’t stress this enough.
 ‘Just say no’ to alcoholic detectives investigating dead girls.
-Give me something fresh and well researched.
-Historical a plus.
-No redemptive Nazi plots.
-Anything else?
-Bring it on.”
+Give me something fresh and well researched.”

 Anne is the author of multiple science fiction novels and a former screenwriter.
 In her free time, Anne watches television, reads, games, and participates in a myriad of “Old Lady” hobbies.
 She can be found on Twitter @AnneTibbets.